Quinoa and Brussels Sprouts Salad is the perfect side for grilled hot dogs, steak, or chicken. It’s flavorful and pairs well with everything. Yum!

 - Add the quinoa to the skillet and mix thoroughly.
 Add the onion, jalapeno, and chick peas and mix to incorporate.

 - Prepare the dressing by mixing together all of the ingredients in bowl.
 Mix until the mustard has been incorporated evenly.
-Drizzle the dressing over the salad and mix the salad to fully incorporate.
+Drizzle the dressing over the salad and mix to fully incorporate.

 - Lastly, mix the cilantro and roasted pine nuts in.